brandefenseinternshipteam/cyber-security-glossary/glossary.md

 **Example Usage:**
 An infostealer may contact a C2 server every 30 seconds to receive new instructions.

+### Config (Configuration File)
+**Definition:**
+Configuration files define how software or systems should operate.
+In malware, config files often contain key data such as C2 server addresses.

+**Example Usage:**
+The malware’s config file included the IP address of the command and control server.

 ### Crack
 **Definition:**
 The act of removing or bypassing copy protection or licensing mechanisms in software, or the small program/script that achieves this.
 Commonly refers to illegal tools or techniques used to circumvent software licensing restrictions.
 The term also applies to password cracking—the act of bypassing security mechanisms such as passwords.

 **Example Usage:**
 A hacker developed a crack to disable the license check of a popular antivirus program and shared it on piracy forums.

+### CVE (Common Vulnerabilities and Exposures)
+**Definition:**
+CVE is a database that assigns unique identifiers to known security vulnerabilities, allowing them to be tracked and referenced globally.

+**Example Usage:**
+The attacker exploited a vulnerability identified as CVE-2023-23397 to gain access to the system.

 ---